fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 Here we will adapt the pipeline described in de Cheveigne & Arzounian (2018).
 In there they propose different algorithms to preprocess MEEG data and importantly they propose rules of thumb on the order of the application of the algorithms.
-Taken from the paper:
+The following section is taken literally from the paper:

-" As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B. A difficulty arises of course if A is also sensitive to artifacts that B can remove."
+As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B.

+A difficulty arises of course if A is also sensitive to artifacts that B can remove.

-"A likely sequence might be:
+A likely sequence might be:
 (a) discard pathological channels for which there is no useful signal, (b) apply robust detrending to each channel,
 (c) detect and interpolate temporally-local channel-specific glitches,